mikependon/RepoDB.NET/pages/mappers/primarymapper.md

 layout: default
 sidebar: mappers
 title: "PrimaryMapper"
-description: "A mapper class that is used to map a class property to be primary property.
+description: "A mapper class that is being used to map a class property to be primary property.
 This class is used as an alternative to Primary attribute."
 permalink: /mapper/primarymapper
 tags: [repodb, class, primarymapper, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: MAPPERS